phongduong/my-portfolio/data/posts/listen-for-user-leaves-the-web-page.md

 ---
 To know when users leave the web page, you listen to `beforeunload`**.** This event is fired before the `window` is unloaded.

  It is because of the browser's support.
 In the event handler, you can call `preventDefault()` on the event, assign a string to the event's `returnValue` property and return a string.
-You can combine these methods if your web page runs on multiple browsers.
+You should combine these methods if your web page runs on multiple browsers.

 ```javascript
 window.addEventListener('beforeunload', (event) => {